Quisette/postgres-mongo-analysis/postgresql/README.md

 ## Step 1: Edit environment variables

-There is a file `.env` in this directory.
+Copy the file `env-example` to `.env`.
 Open it and fill in the required variables.

 ## Step 2: Edit and run the generator